myz96/hoopsiq/README.md

 - Javascript

 ## Approach
+1. Create UI
-1. Create letter grid
+ - Create guessing grid
- - When a key is input, the letter grid should display the letter
- - *Optional* When the keyboard is clicked, the letter should display
- - If letter + position matches the word then turn green
- - If letter appears in the word then turn yellow
- - If letter does not match any letters in the word turn grey
-2. *Optional* Create keyboard
- - If letter has been selected and matches word then turn green
- - If letter has been selected and does not match word then turn dark grey
+  - Guessing columns include Team, Position, PPG, APG, RPG
+ - Create Input List
+  - List should contain list of all NBA players
+  - List should only show players that text-match the input value
+  - Player cards in the list should show their Team, Position, PPG, APG & RPG
+ - *Optional* Add team logos and team divisions at the bottom
-3. Create game logic
+2. Add game logic
- - Select random word from wordle list
+ - Select random player from NBA player list
- - If all letters in a row are green, then show 'Win' display
+ - If Team or Position are wrong, then make a cross appear
+ - If PPG, APG, RPG are wrong, make an arrow appear, making it higher or lower
- - If after 6th row, you have not won, then show 'Lose' display
+ - If all columns are guessed correctly, then display win page
+ - After 6 guesses, display lose page

 ### Game URL
 https://myz96.github.io/wordle/